 But if it’s never been more important for businesses to generate quality content to stay competitive, how do you deliver high-quality, targeted information to current and future clients without getting lost yourself in the endless forests of information?

-And more importantly, why do so many of us find it so hard to produce effective content marketing?
+And more importantly, why do so many of us find it so hard to produce effective content marketing that supports business growth?

 According to Doug Kessler, creative director at Velocity Partners, the answer to succeed with inbound marketing is to build a great content brand: